 HR Excellence in Research

-The latest action plan for the years 2019–2021 partly continues or extends some if the previous actions, but also contains new areas of development.
-The actions of the latest action plan covers the gap principles of Professional responsibility, Dissemination, exploitation of results, Evaluation/ appraisal systems, Transparency (Code), Career development, Value of mobility, Access to research training and continuous development and Supervision.
+The latest action plan for the years 2019–2021 partly continues or extends some of the previous actions but also contains new areas of development.
+The actions of the latest action plan cover the gap principles of Professional responsibility, Dissemination, Exploitation of results, Evaluation/ appraisal systems, Transparency (Code), Career development, Value of mobility, Access to research training and continuous development and Supervision.
 The Action Plan 2019–2021 is based on an internal assessment in 2018, which revealed both strengths and development targets to be addressed.

 OTM-R Policy – Open, Transparent and Merit-based Recruitment Policy is an integral part of the strengthened HRS4R process.
 The openness and transparency in recruitment and merit-based selection of talented researchers are the basis for successful recruitment and key principles in which LUT is adhered.
 LUT scrutinized its own recruitment processes and practices according to the OTM-R checklist and discovered the current recruitment practices are substantially developed in the most parts.
 The OTM-R Policy of LUT University can be read here.